 CU Software is the university’s central software licensing resource, currently managing 25 different license agreements for more than 100 products.
 Most of these agreements have annual or multi-year terms, which are continually evaluated and renewed.
 CU Software is a collaboration between Cornell Information Technologies (CIT), Procurement and Payment Services, and the Cornell Store’s Technology Connection.

 - Software license and contract management is managed by Procurement and Payment Services.

-- Software sales and fulfillment and software license renewal are managed by The Cornell Store
+- Software sales and fulfillment and software license renewal are managed by The Cornell Store.

-- Software license fees
+- Reduce software license fees

-- Software administrative costs
+- Reduce software administrative costs